 If you're looking for something to do off the beaten path, we recommend a La Jolla Kayak adventure where you can kayak on a guided tour of the La Jolla Sea Caves.
 You'll get the chance to spot leopard sharks, seals, beautiful fish, and even dolphins if you're lucky.

-After a busy day of activities, rest your head at Chula Vista RV Resort or Sun Outdoors San Diego Bay.
-At either of these outdoor destinations, you can park your RV in a full hookup site and enjoy the resort amenities provided to make your stay more enjoyable.
+After a busy day of activities, rest your head at Sun Outdoors San Diego Bay.
+At this outdoor destination, you can park your RV in a full hookup site and enjoy the resort amenities provided to make your stay more enjoyable.
 Sun Outdoors San Diego Bay also offers fully appointed vacation rental options as another way to stay.

 You may even be able to catch one of the famous Kogi BBQ taco trucks owned by chef Roy Choi.
 Their specialty, the short rib taco, is what put Kogi into the history books, but you really can't go wrong with any choice on the menu.